Teacher Education Program

 291 Campus Drive; May Hall (Main Foyer)

-This capstone experience provides students the opportunity to apply all they have learned throughout the Teacher Education program.
-Under supervision of their cooperating teacher, students assume full responsibility of the classroom they are assigned—including planning, classroom management, instruction, assessment, and reflection.
+This capstone experience provides you the opportunity to apply all you’ve learned throughout the Teacher Education program.
+Under supervision of your cooperating teacher, you assume full responsibility of the classroom you are assigned—including planning, classroom management, instruction, assessment, and reflection.

-During the pre-service teaching experience, students are assigned to at least one cooperating teacher in their licensure area where they can serve as an apprentice—practicing the art and craft of teaching by working with actual students and performing teacher-related duties.
-A university supervisor works with the student and the cooperating teacher to promote development and insure that students meet the Department of Teacher Education’s expectations as described in the Pre-Service Teaching Handbook.
-The cooperating teacher and university supervisor serve as both mentors and evaluators, completing formative and summative reports of students' achievement/areas for improvement.
-The bulk of this course occurs at the site of pre-service teaching field experience; however, students will also return to campus for periodic seminars.
-The Director of Field Experiences will notify students of the exact schedule for the seminar sessions.
+During the student teaching experience, you are assigned to at least one cooperating teacher in your licensure area where you can serve as an apprentice—practicing the art and craft of teaching by working with actual students and performing teacher-related duties.
+A university supervisor works with you and the cooperating teacher to promote development and ensure that you meet the School of Education’s expectations as described in the Student Teaching Handbook.
+The cooperating teacher and university supervisor serve as both mentors and evaluators, completing formative and summative assessments of your achievement/areas for improvement.
+The bulk of this course occurs at the site of student teaching field experience; however, you will also return to campus for periodic seminars.
+The field experience coordinator will notify you of the exact schedule for the seminar sessions.

-- Fall Pre-Service Teachers: Applications due March 15th (Dickinson campus); March 1st (Bismarck campus)
+- Fall Student Teachers: Applications due March 1

 - Fingerprinting Instructions